 The following video is a great example of a coach breaking down a key skill into its most fundamental components.
 Having hitters that can attack effectively is critical.
 There are many components to being an effective hitter, but everything starts with the perfect approach.
-No matter how skilled they are, a hitter can be no better that their approach.
+No matter how skilled they are, a hitter can be no better than their approach.
 In the video below provided by Championship Productions Anne Kordes, former Head Coach at the University of Louisville and 2010 and 2011 USA Select National Team Lead Coach, does a great job of breaking down the three step approach.

 The YouTube video has sound.
 Please make sure your sound is on and that you are able to access the site.